HeteroCache: A Dynamic Retrieval Approach to Heterogeneous KV Cache Compression for Long-Context LLM Inference: Introduction

 Our extensive experiments were conducted on mainstream LLMs, including the standard Llama and Qwen series, as well as the reasoning-specialized DeepSeek-R1-Distill-Llama-8B to assess performance on chain-of-thought tasks.
-We evaluated these models under various compression rates on multiple long-context benchmarks, such as LongBench \citep{bai2024longbench}, LongBench v2 \citep{bai2025longbench}, InfiniteBench \citep{zhang-etal-2024-bench} and more.
-The results demonstrate that, compared to other advanced compression algorithms, HeteroCache achieves state-of-the-art performance on a variety of tasks while realizing up to 3× inference acceleration compared to the baseline of the origin model in the 224K context.
+We evaluated these models under various compression rates on multiple long-context benchmarks, such as LongBench \citep{bai-etal-2024-longbench}, LongBench v2 \citep{bai-etal-2025-longbench}, InfiniteBench \citep{zhang-etal-2024-bench}.
+The results demonstrate that, compared to other advanced compression algorithms, HeteroCache achieves state-of-the-art performance on a variety of tasks while realizing up to 3× inference acceleration compared to the baseline of the original model with a 224K context.